How to Get a UPS Refund for Late Delivery

 However, others might not notice or care enough to let the sender know.
 This is why it’s vital to keep your eye on shipping invoices each month to make sure you’re not overspending for services not rendered.

 When filing a claim, you must enter all information such as names and addresses completely and accurately.
+Providing accurate payment details, including the shipper’s account information and proof of payment, is crucial for a successful claim.
 With UPS, either the sender or receiver can file a claim, but make sure that only one party applies for a refund.
-The claim must be filed within 15 days of the quoted delivery date.
+The claim must be filed within 15 days of the quoted delivery date, so you must claim refunds within the specified timeframe.

 The easiest way to file a claim with UPS is by filling out a form online.
 You also have the option of filing a claim by phone.